navikt/syfobehandlendeenhet/README.md

-# syfobehandlendeenhet
+# Syfobehandlendeenhet

-## Om syfobehandlendeenhet
+## About
-syfobehandlendeenhet er en Spring Boot-applikasjon skrevet i Kotlin.
-Hovedoppgaven til syfobehandlendeenhet er å finne den enheten som skal behandle en sykmeldt.
-Appen eksponerer et REST-endepunkt på `/api/{fnr}`.
+Syfobehandlendeenhet is a Spring Boot application written in Kotlin.
+Syfobehandlendeenhet takes a person's PersonIdent as input and outputs a NAV-enhet.
+This NAV-enhet is the BehandlendeEnhet of the person in the context of SYFO(Sykefraværsoppfølging)

-For å finne behandlende enhet gjøres det WS-kall til `person`, og REST-kall skjermed-personer-pip(`egenAnsatt`) til NORG; resultatet fra disse caches.
+To find BehandlendeEnhet, the application makes requests to PersonDataLøsningen(PDL), to skjermed-personer-pip(`egenAnsatt`) til NORG; resultatet fra disse caches.

+## Technologies Used
+* Docker
+* Gradle
+* Kotlin
+* Spring Boot
+* Redis
+* Vault

 ## Lokal utvikling
-Appen bygges med `gradle`
+Build the application with `gradle`
-Start opp via `LocalApplication.main`.
-Kjører på port 8999.
+Start the application with `LocalApplication.main`.
+The local application runs on port 8999.

-## Lint
+### Lint (Ktlint)
+##### Command line
-Kjør `./gradlew --continue ktlintCheck`
+Run checking: `./gradlew --continue ktlintCheck`

+Run formatting: `./gradlew ktlintFormat`
+##### Git Hooks
+Apply checking: `./gradlew addKtlintCheckGitPreCommitHook`

+Apply formatting: `./gradlew addKtlintFormatGitPreCommitHook`

 ## Cache
-For caching brukes Redis.
-Redis deployes automatisk til NAIS ved endringer i workflow eller i config.
-Redis kan også deployes manuelt ved å kjøre følgdende kommando: `kubectl apply -f .nais/redis-config.yaml`.
+A single Redis pod is responsible for caching.
+The Redis pod is deployed automatically to NAIS after changes are made to the workflow or config file.
+The Redis can also be deployed manually with the following command: `kubectl apply -f .nais/redis-config.yaml`.

-## Pipeline
+### Pipeline
-Pipeline er på Github Action.
+Pipeline is run with Github Action workflows.
-Commits til Master-branch deployes automatisk til dev-fss og prod-fss.
+Commits to Master-branch is deployed automatically to dev-fss and prod-fss.
-Commits til ikke-master-branch bygges uten automatisk deploy.
+Commits to non-master-branch is built without automatic deploy.